SEA CADETS

 At TS Fernie, our Sea Cadets programme offers young people aged 12 to 18 an exciting opportunity to embark on a journey filled with adventure, personal growth, and camaraderie.
 Through a blend of water-based and land-based activities, cadets develop essential life skills such as courage, commitment, discipline, respect, integrity, and loyalty—values at the heart of the Royal Navy.

 Whether navigating waterways, mastering fieldcraft, or participating in community events, our cadets gain hands-on experience that prepares them for the challenges of adult life.
-Beyond skill-building, cadets forge lasting friendships and create memories that will stay with them forever.
+Beyond skill-building, cadets forge lasting friendships and create memories that will last a lifetime.

 Cadet Training Programme